 Which charger should we use?

-1. Dim the screen brightness or use auto brightness
+1. Reduce screen brightness or use auto-brightness mode.

 4. Don’t leave apps running in the background.

 Apps running in the background also use a lot of battery.
-In Android, tap the multi-tasking button – usually the right-most of the three icons at the bottom of the screen – and you can swipe away apps to close them and uninstall apps that are not in use.
+In Android, tap the Recent App button- usually the right-most of the three icons “Tree Line button” at the bottom of the screen – and you can wipe away all the recent apps to close them and uninstall apps that are not in use.

-If these steps doesn’t fix the problem then you may really need to go to service center.
+If these steps don’t fix the problem then you may really need to go to the service center.
 Good luck!

-Don’t Forget to subscribe our Blog via Email, Like and share with Others if you have any issue or query then put your comments here.
+Don’t forget to subscribe to our Blog via Email, Like and share with Others if you have any issue or query then put your comments here.